mzimbres/rtcpp/README.md

    applications.
 (You will have to wait a bit for my implementation of a balanced tree).

-3) It is very nice to compare its performance when using std::allocator.
-   Yes it is generic enough to be usable with std::allocator, however it is not 100% the same interface as in STL.
+3) It is generic enough to be usable with std::allocator.
+However it is not 100% the same interface as in STL.

 4) Its design is not the same as std::set by its interface is pretty similar.
    The are only some missing functions currently.

 To play with the benchmarks use the program bench_bst.
-Example usage:

 Compilation
 =============